What a memorable day!

 Under an 1852 mandate, the care of the Church of the Holy Sepulchre is shared by no less than six Christian denominations: the Greek Orthodox, Armenian Apostolic, Roman Catholic, Coptic, Ethiopian, and Syriac Orthodox churches.
 A small section of the roof is disputed between the Copts and Ethiopians.
 The “immovable ladder” is a centuries-old symbol of this extreme territoriality.
 During the early 1800s, a man belonging to an unknown sect placed the ladder on a ledge against an exterior second-floor wall of the church.
 Due to the imposition of the status quo and the fear of inciting violence, no one has dared touch it since.
 Notice the ladder under the right window

 In the Church of the Holy Sepulcher is the stone where they believe Jesus was prepared for burial.
 People come there and kneel, weep, pray, and kiss the stone in reverence.

 We had a wonderful time of worship in the Upper Room

 The acoustics are amazing in this room.
 The unity of the Spirit and the sweet Presence of the Lord –so wonderful!

 This video clip gives a panoramic view of the Upper Room.

 Below is a photo of a sign describing where the battle for Jerusalem ended.
-The metal monument on the right honors the men killed in the War of Independence.
+The metal monument honors the men killed defending the Quarter in the War of Independence in 1948.